-Read these interesting Saguaro cactus facts to know more about this unique plant, which is known as the largest cactus in the US.
+Read these interesting Saguaro cactus facts to know more about this unique succulent plant, which is one of the largest cactus in the world.

 Our planet is rich from a wide variety of plants.
 Every geographical area has its own characteristics that make it special.
 Similarly, the US states of California and Arizona are the home of the largest cactus in America called Saguaro (Carnegiea gigantea).